Philippines cancels environmental permits of three mines - minister

-MANILA The Philippine government has canceled the environmental compliance certificates (ECC) of three mines, including two nickel producers, Environment and Natural Resources Secretary Regina Lopez said on Thursday.
+MANILA (Reuters) - The Philippine government has canceled the environmental compliance certificates (ECC) of three mines, including two nickel producers, Environment and Natural Resources Secretary Regina Lopez said on Thursday.

 The agency is reviewing hundreds of ECCs granted by previous governments including those granted to mines in a crackdown on environmental degradation.
 The Philippines is the world's top nickel ore supplier.